RETROVIR CAPSULES 250MG

 Keep this medicine out of the sight and reach of children.

-Don’t take this medicine after the expiry date shown on the carton.
+Do not use this medicine after the expiry date which is stated on the carton after

 Store it in its original package.

-Don’t throw away any medicines via waste water or household rubbish.
+Do not throw away any medicines via waste water or household waste.
 Ask your

 pharmacist how to throw away medicines you no longer use.
-This will help protect
+These measures will

 6 Contents of the pack and other information